elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 # Privacy &amp; Consent

-Portals provide a safe and consensual way for apps to interact with operating system features and make sure that they only get access to the data you want them to.
+One of the most important problems we face in our current digital lives is the pervasive violation of our privacy and the lack of consent when interacting with our devices on a daily basis.
+Portals provide a safe and consensual way for apps to interact with the operating system and ensure that they only get access to the data and features that you want them to.

 One of the ways that apps may become intrusive is by automatically starting themselves or running in the background without your permission.
 In OS 7.1, we now provide the Background &amp; Autostart Portal which alerts you when apps are running in the background and makes sure that apps ask your permission before they can automatically start up when you turn on your device.

 Calendar, Mail, and Tasks now all use the Background & Autostart portal, and their autostart behavior can be controlled along with other apps in System Settings → Applications → Startup.
 Calendar and Mail have also been updated to use the File Chooser Portal for things like selecting attachments or importing and exporting calendar files.

 We've now migrated Location Services from the old Agents system to Portals.
 This is a more secure method for apps to request access to your location, is the latest FreeDesktop.org standard for doing so, and improves our cross-platform app compatibility.
 You can adjust location settings in System Settings → Security &amp; Privacy → Location Services.
 If the main switch here is turned off, apps will not be allowed to even ask for permission, so make sure it's turned on if you are using apps or services that make use of location data.

+## AppCenter &amp; Sideload

 As we work towards our continual goal of better supporting alternative app stores, one of the challenges is ensuring that you remain safe while using apps from stores with differing security and privacy policies.
 In elementary OS, the supported app packaging format is Flatpak which gives us several tools to that end, including the ability to report back to you when apps have advanced access that could leave you vulnerable.
 In OS 7.1, AppCenter will now inform you if an app can can: